nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 * `listdir_attr` function can be used to get the metadata of all files in server folder as `SFTPAttribute` objects

 ## Upload files to FTP server directory using 'put'
-In the below python script, we have created a function that uploads a local file into the desired FTP server directory.
 ```python
 import ftplib
 import os